 What should have been (and perhaps was) a painfully awkward discovery by Jamie Morton has now become a wondrous journey for his co-hosts and listeners.
 So wondrous a journey, in fact, that My Dad Wrote a Porno has become the most successful podcast in UK history.
 In case you haven’t heard of it yet, My Dad Wrote a Porno is a wild journey through the erotic stylings of Morton’s father, who decided to whip up some sexy literature in his retirement.
 So now, here we all are, enjoying the tales of Belinda the sexy saleswoman and her creator’s comically fundamental misunderstanding of anatomy.
 Each episode, Morton reads a section of his father’s risqué writings to his co-hosts, James Cooper and Alice Levine, as well as a swatch of hungry listeners just waiting to laugh, cry, and cringe at the next installment.
 While you may not want to blast this baby on speaker, trust us: the ride is worth putting those earbuds in.

-If you burn through all of these, you should check out our favorite podcasts for road trips, our top overall picks for 2019, these productive podcasts to help get your life together, the best fiction podcasts overall, the greatest history podcasts, some spooky horror podcasts, or The Manual’s own podcast.
+If you burn through all of these, you should check out our favorite podcasts for road trips, our top overall picks for 2019, these productive podcasts to help get your life together, the best fiction podcasts overall, podcasts to listen to at work, the greatest history podcasts, some spooky horror podcasts, or The Manual’s own podcast.
 Need more suggestions?
 Here are some of our faves for men’s fashion, craft beer, and true crime.